felwal/felwal.github.io/content/projects/avganar.md

 ## Process

-The Garmin ecosystem is very unstandardised, with different watches having different layouts and styles.
+The Garmin ecosystem is pretty unstandardised, with different watches having different layouts and styles.
 I settled on making it standard-compatible with one version of the OS, while keeping a unique flair.

 ### Mode selection